thomas-um-grant/ms-project/report/final-report/outline.md

 - What / why is evaluation important
 - Need for robust, real-world, and multimodal evaluation
 - Assess retrieval, generation, and reasoning quality

+### Evaluation benchmark

+#### Exisiting work

+- ViDoRe benchmark v1 and v2
+- MTEB benchmarks
+- BEIR format

+#### Challenges

+- Lack of standardized, multimodal, and challenging benchmarks
+- Difficulty in evaluating multi-hop and cross-modal reasoning
+- Dataset bias, annotation quality, and coverage
+- No noise, limited size to assess at scale

 #### Metrics